department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 **1. All participants were able to navigate the edit flow.**

-*Labels: PRDT: Discharge-upgrade-wizard, AUD: Veterans, DSC: Experimental, DSP: Sub-task, DSP: Wizards, VETJNY: Getting out Military*
+*Labels: PRDT: Discharge-upgrade-wizard, DSC: Experimental, DSP: Sub-task, DSP: Wizards*

 - All participants were able to edit questions with no difficulty.
 - All participants understood how to navigate the Back/Continue button functionality when editing answers.